 Is there an electric snow shovel?

 There is an electric snow shovel – a powered snow removal tool that picks up snow with a rotating paddle auger and tosses it away.
 It is a great upgrade to the manual snow shovel.
-You can buy an electric snow shovel on Amazon or your local home improvement store.
+You can buy an electric snow shovel in your local home improvement store.

 Is a snow blower better than a shovel?